 Overall, this is very effective and efficient cookware to have for your induction cooktop, but if you are using stainless steel cookware for the first time, there is a learning curve to get used to it and to get to know how you need to be cooking in stainless steel for max output.
 Once you are through, you are going to love it.

-2. Best Runner-up Cookware for Induction Cooktop - T-fal Professional Nonstick Cookware Set
+2. Best Runner-up - T-fal Professional Nonstick Induction Cookware Set

 - Silicon wrapped handles

 - Good quality nonstick

 - Its dishwasher safe but hand wash is recommended

 T-fal Professional nonstick cookware is our runner-up for the best cookware for induction cooktop that offers great features with a very reasonable price.

 The overall look and feel of the cookware is awesome and nowhere less than any other high-end expensive cookware.

 This is a 12-piece cookware set that gives you all the required cooking pots and pans that you need to get started with the cooking, including a steamer insert and two nylon utensils.